clojurewerkz/elastisch.docs/articles/indexing.md

 It is possible to instruct ElasticSearch to ignore conflicts and simply use the most recent provided mapping by passing the `:ignore_conflicts` option to `clojurewerkz.elastisch.index.update-mapping`:

-{% gist %}
+{% gist 9411e81621cde484b3bf %}

-TBD

 For more information, see [ElasticSearch guide on Put Mapping operation](http://www.elasticsearch.org/guide/reference/api/admin-indices-put-mapping.html).

-### Getting Mapping Types

-To retrieve information about an existing mapping type, use the `clojurewerkz.elastisch.index.get-mapping` function:

-{% gist %}

-TBD

 ### Deleting Mapping Types

-To delete an existing mapping type, use the `clojurewerkz.elastisch.index.delete-mapping` function:
+To delete an existing mapping type, use the `clojurewerkz.elastisch.index/delete-mapping` function:

-{% gist %}
+{% gist 7eab32561f3e61ffb24a %}

-TBD
+Deleting a mapping type **causes all its data/documents to be deleted**.
+Think of it as dropping a database table.

 ## Disabling Analysis for Fields